 Rossiya Airlines, a fully-owned subsidiary of Aeroflot, acquired Transaero’s fleet of Boeing 747-400s upon its demise.
 And, currently, it operates nine airframes of the type.

-The aircraft are based at Moscow Vnukovo airport, and seem to mainly be used on holiday charter flights (Bangkok, Phuket, Punta Cana, Goa, etc.) and as substitute aircraft on a variety of routes when the capacity is needed.
+The aircraft are based at Moscow Vnukovo airport, and seem to mainly be used on flights to holiday destinations (Bangkok, Phuket, Antalya, Punta Cana, Goa, etc.) and as substitute aircraft on a variety of routes when the capacity is needed.

-However, Rossiya also schedules the 747 on some of its trans-Siberian domestic flights.
-The two that I could find available for booking include:
+However, Rossiya also schedules the 747 on some of its trans-Siberian domestic flights including Moscow Vnukovo – Khabarovsk and Moscow Vnukovo – Vladivostok.

 Thai Airways Boeing 747-400